CosmiCloud/OTHub-EA/README.md

 Update the HOST_URL environment variable in GCP to switch back and forth from testnet to mainnet or to your own host url.

-You will need to run a chainlink node to hose the APIs yourself or you will need to wait until the adapter is listed on the Kovan adapter market place.
+You will need to run a chainlink node to host the APIs yourself or you will need to wait until the adapter is listed on the Kovan adapter market place.

 ## Run your own adapter